 · Consider tax benefits related to using capital losses to offset realized gains –– and move any gains to the lowest tax brackets, if possible.

 · Make sure you’re appropriately planning for estate and gift tax purposes.
-There is an annual exclusion for gifts ($17,000 per donee, $34,000 for married couples) to help save on potential future estate taxes.
-This amount is expected to increase to $18,000 ($36,000 for couples in 2024.
+There is an annual exclusion for gifts ($18,000 per donee, $36,000 for married couples) to help save on potential future estate taxes.
+This amount is increased to $19,000 ($38,000 for couples) in 2025.
 These gifts may be made directly to trusts, custodial accounts or 529 college savings plans.

 · Consider a VT529 plan to help save for education; you can benefit with a 10% Vermont state income tax credit on annual contributions deposited for college or training after high school.
 College savings plans allow for frontloading up to five years’ worth of annual gifting exclusions.